 Green Lantern said, “Come on!
 My ring detected a disturbance in the time stream.
 Has Degaton popped up recently?”

-Johnny Thunder said, “Would we even remember if he had?”
+Johnny replied, “Would we even remember if he had?”

-“That’s the Thorn,” mused Power Girl as she pointed toward a woman dressed in a leafy outfit.
+“It’s the Thorn!” said Power Girl, pointing toward a woman dressed in a leafy outfit.

 “No, that’s the Earth-One villainess called Poison Ivy,” said the Huntress.
 “This one’s outfit is somewhat different.”

-“She could have changed her look, you know,” said Power Girl.
+“She could have changed her look, you know,” insisted an annoyed Power Girl.